SonyCSL/apis-main/README.md

 Refer to "Chapter 6, About Configuration Files" in the following apis-main_specification for more information.

 ## Running

+In order to run multiple apis-mains on the same PC, multiple config.json and start.sh are needed.

 ```bash
 $ cd apis-main_exe
 $ bash start.sh